Also Credited As:Elizabeth Stamatina Fey

 By the end of 2006, "30 Rock" topped several publications' "year's best" lists, including LA Weekly, The New York Times and The San Francisco Chronicle.
 On Sept.
 16, 2007, "30 Rock" executive producer-creator-star Fey received the ultimate vindication for a rocky, albeit ultimately successful year: an Emmy award for Outstanding Comedy Series.
 And for her acting talents - which she herself felt insecure about - she won a Golden Globe for Best Actress in a Musical or Comedy TV Series in early 2008, as well as the Emmy for Outstanding Lead Actress in a Comedy Series later that same year.
 Before the third season of "30 Rock" began in October 2008, Fey made a triumphant return to "SNL" to play Alaska governor and vice presidential candidate Sarah Palin, with whom she shared a striking resemblance.
 Fey first appeared as Palin next to Poehler (who played Hillary Clinton), then returned for subsequent episodes during the remainder of the campaign; most notably when Palin herself made an appearance two weeks before the election as well as when presidential candidate John McCain showed up the following week.

-The accolades and good news kept coming for Fey, when she was presented with the 2010 Mark Twain Prize for American Humor, making her the youngest ever recipient of the prestigious award.
+The accolades kept coming for Fey, when she was presented with the 2010 Mark Twain Prize for American Humor, making her the youngest recipient of the prestigious award.
 There was more good news when, while promoting her well-reviewed autobiography Bossypants, Fey revealed in an April 2011 appearance with Oprah Winfrey that she and husband Richmond were expecting their second child.
 Continuing the media blitz, Fey returned to host "SNL" the following month, where she once more resurrected the "semi-retired" impersonation of Palin, much to the delight of viewers.
-A surprise to no one, Fey again received Emmy nominations in 2011 for her work on "30 Rock" in the categories of Outstanding Comedy Series and Lead Actress in a Comedy.
+A surprise to no one, Fey again received Emmy nominations in 2011 for her work on "30 Rock," with more nods following in 2012 and 2013.
+Aside from voicing one of the main characters in the supervillain-centric animated hit "Megamind" (2010), Fey chose to steer clear of big-screen ventures, remaining focused on her television work.
+In early 2013, she brought "30 Rock" to a close, after a short seventh season that saw Liz Lemon settle into a relationship with the handsome Criss Cross (James Marsden).
+Shortly after the end of the fan-favorite series, Fey returned to cinemas in the thoughtful dramedy "Admission," co-starring Paul Rudd.